myideaisgood/LC-FDNet/README.md

     ├──> experiment_name
          ├──> ckpt : trained models will be saved here └──> log  : log will be saved here
+|── dataset
+    ├──> dataset_name1
+         ├──> train : training images of dataset_name1 should be saved here └──> test  : test images of dataset_name1 should be saved here ├──> dataset_name2
+         ├──> train : training images of dataset_name2 should be saved here └──> test  : test images of dataset_name2 should be saved here
 |── utils : files for utility functions
 |── config.py : configuration should be controlled only here
 |── decode.py : decode compressed files to images